chriskrycho/v5.chriskrycho.com/site/journal/Adieu to 2019.md

 - I’ll lose those next five pounds in the first quarter of the year, and stay at that healthy and best-performing weight throughout the rest of the year.
 My current weight is *just fine*, so if this doesn’t happen, it won’t be the end of the world.
 I perform best across the board—especially for racing!—with those few more pounds off, though, so I’d *like* to get there, and on this time frame.

 - I’ll keep sleeping exactly as much as I need—no alarm.
 I’ll keep off the caffeine.
-Between the two, I should be at a sustainable
+Between the two, I should be at a sustainable level in terms of rest and alertness.[^wind-farm]

+[^wind-farm]: I originally accidentally left off the end of this sentence, everything after “sustainable”; the reader who caught it said he was choosing to read it “I should be at a sustainable wind farm”.
+I laughed out loud.

 ## Work